Let’s Talk About Vitamins And Supplements.

 Honestly, one of the main questions I get asked is, “What vitamin do you recommend?”
 And my answer might floor you… I don’t.

 I am not a huge fan of vitamins, as I think it is important to get our micronutrients from whole food sources.
-With that being said, for women our age entering and experiencing menopause, there are 5 key things we need:
+With that being said, for people our age entering and experiencing menopause, there are 5 key things we need:

 Table of Contents